queryluke/masseffect-5e-data/data/class-features/boost-weapon.md

 name: Boost Weapon
 ---
 By channeling either power from your Omni-tool or from your biotic reserves, you can boost the damage of your Personal Armament.
-When you make an attack, you may spend a spell slot.
-If you do, your shot deals an extra 1d8, plus 1d8 damage per spell level spent.
-If you spent a Biotic Spell, you deal Necrotic Damage.
+When you make an attack, you may spend a power slot.
+If you do, your shot deals an extra 1d8, plus 1d8 damage per power level spent.
+If you spent a Biotic power, you deal Necrotic Damage.
 If you spent a Tech Power, you deal Lightning Damage.
 This damage can detonate primed targets.